Ken Ruettgers: Post football

 After a successful career in the NFL, Ruettgers moved to Oregon.
-After a brief stint in the publishing industry, he founded GamesOver.org, a non-profit group dedicated to help former professional athletes cope with the stresses of retirement.
+After a brief stint in the publishing industry, he founded GamesOver.org, a nonprofit group dedicated to helping former professional athletes cope with the stresses of retirement.

-Ruettgers has a B.A. in business administration from USC's Marshall School of Business, and an MBA from California State University, Bakersfield.
+Ruettgers has a B.A. in business administration from USC's Marshall School of Business and an MBA from California State University, Bakersfield.
 He received a Ph.D. in sociology from Oxford Graduate School in Dayton, Tennessee, in 2007.
 Later, he began teaching sociology classes part-time at Central Oregon Community College.
 Students found out that he had been a football player when they found his Wikipedia entry.
 He has also begun coaching football at a local high school in Sisters, Oregon.

 Personal life

-He is married with three children.
+Ruettgers is married with three children.
 His oldest son, Matthew, died in a motorcycle accident in 2012.